rilldata/rill/README.md

 # Rill Developer **_(tech preview)_**
-Rill Developer is a tool that makes it effortless to transform your datasets with SQL, design humanized metrics, and explore line charts and leaderboards for insights.
+Rill Developer is a tool that makes it effortless to transform your datasets with SQL and design & explore metric aggregates over time.
 Rill Developer follows a few guiding principles:

 - _feels good to use_ – powered by Sveltekit & DuckDB = conversation-fast, not wait-ten-seconds-for-result-set fast
 - _works with your local datasets_ – imports and exports Parquet and CSV